usacheow/SimpleProject/README.md

 which provides a convenient way to initialize the fragment.

 #### 2. Custom views and screens and resources for light/night mode
-The project contains custom elements and screen templates.
+The project contains custom elements (and on compose too) and screen templates (Sign In, Sing Up, Pin Code, OnBoarding, Purchase...).
 For more information, see the app_demo.
 It is the module which demonstrates different opportunity of this template.

 #### 3. Universal Lists